Scan Science and Technology

 SuSoftPro: Sustainability Profiling for Software2018 IEEE 26th International Requirements Engineering Conference (RE), 2018Co-Authors: Ahmed D. Alharthi, Maria Spichkova, Margaret HamiltonAbstract:

 The paper presents a SuSoftPro tool for requirement engineers to analyse the requirements’ impacts on system sustainability.
 To perform the analysis of system sustainability, the tool provides quantitative questionnaires for rating high-level requirements within sustainability dimensions via a Fuzzy Rating Scale method.
 Stakeholders’ responses are analysed by applying Technique for Order Preference by Similarity to Ideal Solution.
 The tool presents sustainability as a five-star rating label, a visualisation of the degree for sustainability dimensions, and a Bar Graph that illustrates the sustainability level.

-Jianping Wang – 2nd expert on this subject based on the ideXlab platform
+Jianping Wang – One of the best experts on this subject based on the ideXlab platform.

 research of doa estimation based on single mems vector hydrophoneSensors, 2009Co-Authors: Wendong Zhang, Ling Gang Guan, Guojun Zhang, Kai Rui Zhang, Jianping WangAbstract: